 When Kevin Madden visited Enron recently he viewed the Enron On Line system.
 After sitting through the demonstration, hearing about the rapid user acceptance of the Internet as a means of transacting and about the 6 month system development time, Kevin asked "why not use Enron On Line for pipeline capacity."
 Kevin wasn't alone, our pipeline management was asking this question as well.

 Over the last month we have studied the possible range of pipeline transactions that could be made more efficient with an Enron On Line medium.
 We read Order No. 637 and 637-A to encourage pipelines to look for ways to innovate and use third-party providers.
+Will you pitch Enron Networks as a “third party provider”. . . ?
+I think that’s an OK way to play it since 637 didn’t say pipelines could only use “non-affiliated” third party providers.
+You might want to emphasize that of the providers that are out there and up and running, EOL is so far ahead of the competition it would be foolish to go elsewhere.
+In other words, we went to EOL because they are the market share leader, not because they are an affiliate.

 We settled on a phased plan for testing use of the Enron On Line system.
 This will allow us to see if this medium gains user acceptance.